Doki Doki Literature Club!: Plot

-Upon the automatic start of a new file, the protagonist is placed in what remains of the literature club classroom, seated across from Monika.
-She reveals that she is a self-aware video game character who is able to manipulate the game's code.
-Distraught that she is not a romantic option but merely a supporting bystander in the game's narrative, she admits to using her ability to amplify the other girls' negative traits in an attempt to make them unlikable and stop them from confessing their love for the protagonist, which failed despite Monika's efforts.
-She then obsessively confesses her own lovenot to the protagonist, but to the player, because they are real and autonomous rather than programmed.
-Monika will sit and talk to the player indefinitely about various topics until the player manually enters the game's directory and deletes her character file.
-She initially lashes out at the player as she disappears, but ultimately forgives them and remorsefully repents by restoring the game and characters excluding herself.
+A new file begins with the protagonist alone with Monika in what remains of the literature club classroom.
+She reveals she is a self-aware video game character who can manipulate the game's code.
+Upset at only being a supporting character, she amplified the other girls' negative traits to make them unlikable, yet failed to stop them from pursuing the protagonist.
+She then obsessively confesses her own love not to the protagonist, but to the real-life player.
+Monika will talk indefinitely about various topics until the player deletes her character file from the game directory.
+She lashes out as she disappears, but ultimately forgives the player and restores the game and characters, excluding herself.